IUPAC/WFChemCookbook/.github/ISSUE_TEMPLATE/contribution.md

 **Type of Contribution**

-Ingredient, Menu, Recipe, School, Plating, Techinque, Utensil (See [here](https://github.com/IUPAC/WFChemCookbook/wiki/IFCC-Contribution-Types) for descriptions of these types)
+Ingredient, Menu, Recipe, School, Plating, Technique, Utensil (See [here](https://github.com/IUPAC/WFChemCookbook/wiki/IFCC-Contribution-Types) for descriptions of these types)

 **Have You Tested This?**